morganmahan/swagger-orchestrator/readme.md

 # Swagger Orchestrator
 An orchestrator enforcing restrictions in OpenAPI specifications to the calls made to your REST API

+This was created as a proof of concept of an orchestrator for my Stage 3 research project as part of my Computer Science degree at The University of Kent.

 ## Usage
 Install the orchestrator into your Node API using:
 ```